Jordan McLaughlin: Long Island Nets (2018–2019)

 After going undrafted in the 2018 NBA draft, McLaughlin signed with the Brooklyn Nets for NBA summer league play.
 He was also invited to training camp.
 He scored seven points and six assists in 90–76 summer league loss to the Oklahoma City Thunder on July 7.
 McLaughlin later joined the Nets on a training camp deal.
 He was waived by the Nets on October 11, but was signed to the training camp roster of the Nets’ NBA G League affiliate, the Long Island Nets.

 Minnesota Timberwolves (2019–2024)

 On July 20, 2019, McLaughlin signed a two-way contract with the Minnesota Timberwolves.

 On February 8, 2020, he recorded a career-high in points (24) and assists (11) against the Los Angeles Clippers.

 On September 15, 2021, McLaughlin signed a standard contract with Minnesota.

 Sacramento Kings (2024–2025)

 On July 10, 2024, McLaughlin signed with the Sacramento Kings.

 San Antonio Spurs (2025–present)

-On February 3, 2025, McLaughlin was traded, alongside De'Aaron Fox, to the San Antonio Spurs in a three-team trade also involving the Chicago Bulls in which Zach LaVine, Sidy Cissoko, three first-round picks and two second-round picks to the were sent to the Kings while Zach Collins, Kevin Huerter, Tre Jones and a 2025 first-round pick went to the Bulls.
+On February 3, 2025, McLaughlin was traded, alongside De'Aaron Fox, to the San Antonio Spurs in a three-team trade also involving the Chicago Bulls in which Zach LaVine, Sidy Cissoko, three first-round picks and two second-round picks were sent to the Kings while Zach Collins, Kevin Huerter, Tre Jones and a 2025 first-round pick went to the Bulls.

 On July 12, 2025, McLaughlin re-signed with the Spurs on a one-year, $3 million contract.